 Resilience and Psychometric Research Lab

-Dr. Nordstokke is an Assistant Professor in the Werklund School of Education at the University of Calgary.
+Dr. Nordstokke is an Associate Professor in the Werklund School of Education at the University of Calgary.
 He received his PhD in 2009 from the University of British Columbia in Measurement, Evaluation and Research Methodology.
 He teaches courses in the area of measurement, research design and statistical analysis.

 In addition to his research, Dr. Nordstokke is a member of the editorial board for the Canadian Journal of School Psychology, and the Journal of Psychoeducational Assessment and serves as a reviewer for the British Journal of Mathematical and Statistical Psychology, the Canadian Journal of Counseling, Psychological Methods and Behavioral Research Methods.